Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 Disadvantage:
 Cannot handle variables whose lifetime does not follow LIFO rules.
 Stack frames disappear when a function returns, so stack allocation cannot support.
 Stack allocation is inflexible for data that must outlive its function call

 b.
+What is meant by the term dangling reference?
+Provide an example program, written in C, that has a dangling reference.

-A dangling reference occurs when a program holds a pointer (or reference) to a memory location after that memory has been deallocated
+A dangling reference occurs when a program holds a pointer (or reference) to a memory location after that memory has been deallocated.

 # Question 11